-For financial instruments that are not traded in an active market and with inputs that are observable either directly or indirectly, we:
+For financial assets that are not traded in an active market and with inputs that are observable either directly or indirectly, we:

-- agreed the observable inputs to third party pricing sources and used our PwC valuation experts to evaluate the fair value, using independent valuation models; or - agreed the redemption price at the reporting date, to the confirmation provided by the unlisted fund's administrator.
-We evaluated the redemption price represents fair value by comparing the redemption price at the reporting date to recent transactions to support the fair value of the unlisted fund and comparing the Net Asset Value per unit calculated based on the latest audited financial statements of the underlying unlisted fund to the published unit price on that date to provide evidence on reliability of unit pricing.
+- agreed the observable inputs to third party pricing sources and used our PwC valuation experts to evaluate the fair value; or - agreed the redemption price at the reporting date, to the confirmation provided by the unlisted funds' administrator.
+We evaluated the redemption price represents fair value by comparing the redemption price at the reporting date to recent transactions to support the fair value of the unlisted funds and comparing the Net Asset Value per unit calculated based on the latest audited financial statements of the underlying unlisted funds to the published unit price on that date to provide evidence on reliability of unit pricing.

-We have assessed the reasonableness of the exchange rates used to translate financial instruments quoted in foreign currencies.
+We have assessed the reasonableness of the exchange rates used to translate financial assets quoted in foreign currencies.

-We obtained confirmation from the Custodian of the holdings and positions of the financial instruments at fair value through profit or loss as recognised by the Fund as at the reporting date.
+We obtained confirmation from the Custodian of the holdings of the financial assets at fair value through profit or loss as recognised by the Fund as at the reporting date.